 After the boys of summer have gone.”

-The link to the video for the song, “The Boys of Summer” by Don Henley, can be found here.
+The link to the video for the song “The Boys of Summer” by Don Henley can be found here. ***The lyrics version is here.

-The link to the video featuring Don Henley discussing how he wrote, “The Boys of Summer”, as seen on the Howard Stern Show, can be found here.
+The link to the video featuring Don Henley discussing how he wrote “The Boys of Summer” (as broadcast on the Howard Stern Show) can be found here.